-- 2) Applicants should base the project budget on real daily staff cost rates, which cannot exceed the maximum eligible daily rates indicated in Table 5 below.
-Any surplus will be considered as ineligible.
-The veracity of these costs may be the subject of an audit. - 3) The rate of the country in which the partner organisation is registered will be applied, independent of where the tasks will be executed (i.e. a staff member of an organisation of Country A working fully or partly in Country B will be budgeted on the basis of the rates of Country A).
+- 2) Applicants should base the project budget on real daily staff cost rates, in accordance with the usual salary policy of the organisation.
+However, any amount that exceeds the maximum eligible daily rates indicated in Table 5a below will be considered as ineligible.
+The veracity of these costs may be the subject of an audit. - 3) The rate of the country in which the partner organisation is registered will be applied, independent of where the tasks will be executed (i.e. a staff member of an organisation of Country A working fully or partly in Country B will be budgeted on the basis of the rates of Country A). - 4) Real daily staff cost rates are based on average rates corresponding to the applicant's usual policy on remuneration, comprising actual salaries plus social security charges and other statutory costs included in the remuneration.
+Non-statutory costs such as bonuses, leased car, expense account schemes, incentive payments or profit-sharing schemes are excluded. - 5) The applicant will define the category of staff and the number of days to be worked on the project, which must be commensurate with the nature of the project and the work plan.

-- 4) Real daily staff cost rates are based on average rates corresponding to the applicant's usual policy on remuneration, comprising actual salaries plus social security charges and other statutory costs included in the remuneration.
-Non-statutory costs such as bonuses, leased car, expense account schemes, incentive payments or profit-sharing schemes are excluded. - 5) The applicant will define the category of staff and the number of days to be worked on the project, which must be commensurate with the nature of the project and the work plan. - 6) The estimated staff costs results from multiplying the number of days with the real daily staff cost rate.
+6) The estimated staff costs results from multiplying the number of days with the real daily staff cost rate.